 Warner Bros chairman to step down, MGM studio chiefs to take over

-June 1 (Reuters) - Warner Bros Pictures Group Chairman Toby Emmerich is stepping down, as Warner Bros Discovery CEO David Zaslav puts his imprimatur on the newly formed media company, two sources say.
+June 1 (Reuters) - Warner Bros Pictures Group Chairman Toby Emmerich is stepping down, the company announced Wednesday, as Warner Bros Discovery WBD.BLUE CEO David Zaslav puts his imprimatur on the newly formed media company.

+Emmerich has served as chairman of the studio since 2018, the year the studio had its greatest box office success, fueled by such hits as "Aquaman," "Fantastic Beasts: The Crimes of Grindelwald," "Ready Player One," "The Meg" and "A Star is Born."

 The transition comes as Zaslav restructures the film studio around content verticals, in the mold of the Walt Disney Co, according to one of the sources.